Do women with pre-eclampsia, and their babies, benefit from magnesium sulphate? The Magpie Trial: a randomised placebo-controlled trial

 Comparator

-Diazepam or Phenytoin
+Diazepam or phenytoin

 Endpoint

-Recurrent convulsions and maternal death
+Recurrence of convulsions or maternal death

 BEAM Trial